 Stockinette stitch (also known as stocking stitch) rolls because there’s a difference in tension between the knit stitches on purl stitch on either side of the work.
 If you cast on and knit a stocking stitch square, bind off and let it go it will often roll itself into a tube.

 A project that can’t roll at both ends (such as a sweater or even a baby hat) will tend to curl up at the loose edge.
 If you pin both cast on and cast off down, it may roll at the sides.
 This is known as a rolled brim or rolled edge and is a design feature on many patterns.
 But if it’s not what you had in mind, what can you do?

-Don’t knit stockinette stitch at the cast on or bind off edge
+Don’t knit stocking stitch at the cast on or cast off edge

 As a result, while your project may look perfect while it’s pinned out on the bed blocking it will almost always start to curl as soon as you take out the pins and start wearing it.

 Changing the nature of the yarn can stop rolling.
 Stitches in felted projects are too tightly packed to curl and acrylic that has been ‘killed’ (heated beyond the point where it can retain its elasticity) often doesn’t roll either.
 However, in both cases, the project will be quite different afterwards and will be a different size, texture and fit.
 Definitely try this one on a swatch first.

 Add a garter stitch or moss stitch border